tefra/xsdata/docs/models.rst

    "name", "str", "The real name of the element or attribute this field represents."
-   "type", "str", "The field type: Text | Element | Attribute | Wildcard | Attributes, default: Text" "nillable", "bool", "Enable of disable rendering with an empty value."
+   "type", "str", "The field type: Text | Element | Attribute | Wildcard | Attributes, default: Text" "nillable", "bool", "Specifies whether an explicit empty value can be assigned."
+   "mixed", "bool", "Specifies whether the field supports `mixed content <https://www.w3schools.com/xml/schema_complex_mixed.asp>`_."
-   "sequential", "bool", "Enable rendering group of lists values in sequence. eg ``<a /><b /><a /><b />``" "namespace", "str", "The element/attribute xml namespace."
+   "sequential", "bool", "Specifies whether the field value(s) must appear in sequence with other sequential sibling fields. eg ``<a /><b /><a /><b />``"
+   "namespace", "str", "Specifies the field xml namespace."

 It's a common practice in schema definitions to require elements to be qualified and attributes to be unqualified. ``Element`` fields with an omitted namespace inherit the